VM (operating system): Hypervisor interface

 IBM coined the term hypervisor for the 360/65 and later used it for the DIAG handler of CP-67.

 The Diagnose instruction ('83'x—no mnemonic) is a privileged instruction originally intended by IBM to perform "built-in diagnostic functions, or other model-dependent functions."
 IBM repurposed DIAG for "communication between a virtual machine and CP."
 The instruction contains two four-bit register numbers, called Rx and Ry, which can "contain operand storage addresses or return codes passed to the DIAGNOSE interface," and a two-byte code "that CP uses to determine what DIAGNOSE function to perform."
-A few of the available diagnose functions are listed below.
+The available diagnose functions include:

-CMS use of DIAGNOSE

 At one time, CMS was capable of running on a bare machine, as a true operating system (though such a configuration would be unusual).
 It now runs only as a guest OS under VM.
 This is because CMS relies on a hypervisor interface to VM-CP, to perform file system operations and request other VM services.
 This paravirtualization interface: